bobrik/enphase_envoy_exporter/README.md

 ### `enphase_envoy_inverter_production_watts`

 Gauge for individual inverters.
-This is only updated every ~5 minutes.
+This is only updated every ~5 minutes and not necessarily at the same time for every inverter.

+### `enphase_envoy_lifetime_watt_hours_total`

+Counter for lifetime production in whole watt hours.
+This seems to be fed from individual inverters, so it's updated every ~5 minutes, but there might be intermediate updates due to inverters updating their non-simultaneously.

 ## Usage